lngnmn2/planC/docs/c.md

 Everything has been programmed in terms of representation, which very little of a proper abstraction (just like Lisp guys did with `car` and `cdr`).
 Proper ADTs (as by Barbara Liskov) were rare and even frowned upon. *The C programmers knew the representation of everything and the special value for nothing* (me).
 Allocation and freeing was manual, based on representation/implementation details.

 All this has been possible precisely because of two fundamental underlying assumptions: the processes are totally isolated from each other &#x2013; no one else could have access to its data segments.
-No notion of a sharing and multi-treading whatsoever, global variables all over the place, and basically no pointer invalidation, so people do `reallocs` of whole arrays fearlessly.
+No notion of a sharing and multi-threading whatsoever, so global variables all over the place, and basically no pointer invalidation, so people do `reallocs` of whole arrays fearlessly.
 And she ruined everything.

 Mathematicians would have already been alarmed about using an ordinary member of a set as a special case, instead of having a well-defined *sum-type* or a *disjoint union* &#x2013; the traditional and well-understood way mathematics deals with &ldquo;distinct possibilities&rdquo;.